WHO Regions for Health Network

 A cross-border approach shows the euregional character around public health and allows citizens to experience EMR positively.
 If you want to talk to citizens about matters concerning the EMR, it is important to do so in a euregional setting.

-Its important that EMR live more among the citizens.
+It is important that EMR live more among the citizens.
 Where possible, citizens are brought together at a table per language during some summits and gathering.
-Its important that the opinion of ‘the citizen’ from the EMR is taken into account and its why some summits will be organize in this year.
+It is important that the opinion of ‘the citizen’ from the EMR is taken into account and this is why some summits were organized in this year.